 2.4 In the event where there is no majority, the General Body will incur another vote consisting of the two candidates with the most support.

-2.5 In the event that two candidates each receive 50% of the overall vote, the current President will then vote on behalf of the Executive Board as one entity, unless the current President is a candidate in the election..
+2.5 In the event that two candidates each receive 50% of the overall vote, the current President will then vote on behalf of the Executive Board as one entity, unless the current President is a candidate in the election.
 In the event that this occurs, the advisor(s) will fill this role.

 2.6 NRHH will appoint an ex-officio member of the RHA-tRAC